hcbaker/Klyda/README.md

 For example, `--rate 5 1` will only send out 5 requests for each minute.
 Remember however, this is for each thread.
 If you had 2 threads, this would send 10 requests per minute.

 ## Example
-Test Klyda out on the Damn Vulnerable Web App (DVWA)
+Test Klyda out on the Damn Vulnerable Web App (DVWA), or Mutillidae.

 `python3 klyda.py --url http://127.0.0.1/dvwa/login.php -u user guest admin -p 1234 password admin -d username:xuser password:xpass Login:Login --bstr "Login failed"`

+`python3 klyda.py --url http://10.0.0.112/mutillidae/index.php?page=login.php -u root -P passwords.txt -d username:xuser password:xpass login-php-submit-button:Login --bstr "Authentication Error"`

 ## The Future
 Like mentioned earlier, Klyda is still a work in progress.
 For the future, I plan on adding more functionality and reformating code for a cleaner look.